Gruppe38/Project/README.md

 - Changed copy and copy
 -in AssignMovmentInstrucions in ElevatorManagement add initial status to AtFloor
-- changed condition to move from deadElevator and from noNetwork to also demanding no more active orders
+- changed condition to move from deadElevator and from noNetwork to also demanding no more active orders -changed new master from rune conversion to int
+-Give recieveFromNetwork peerudates to reset ack numbers